 #1.
 Excessive heat

 It’s old news, we know, but we just had to reiterate this reason anyway.
-Use of excessive heat can cause hair damage which in turn inhibits hair growth.
+The use of excessive heat can cause hair damage which in turn inhibits hair growth.
 Opt for a reverse air drying tool as they do the work and are a healthier styling option.

 #2.
 Poor diet and exercise routine

-Imagine binging on soda and fast food all day long while watching your veggies rot, and in turn expecting healthy hair.
+Imagine binging on soda and fast food all day long while watching your veggies rot, and in turn, expecting healthy hair.
 Hopefully, this mental picture sends the message.
-If our hairs are ever going to grow, we have to be dedicated to a healthier feeding pattern.
+If your hair is ever going to grow, you have to be dedicated to a healthier feeding pattern.
 Incorporate foods rich in protein, iron, biotin, and vitamins C, A, and E into your diet and watch your hair finally heave a sigh of relief.
-They’ll ask the food, “Where have you been all my life?”
+You’ll ask the food, “where have you been all my life?”

 #3.
 Little to no hair care routine

 Having a poor hair care regimen can not only stunt hair growth but also damage your hair and cause breakage.
-Make an effort to avoid the use of excessively hot water on the hair, brushing or combing your hair forcefully.
-Also, it’s necessary to apply products with the right balance.
+Make an effort to maintain a healthy hair care routine which should definitely include moisturizing.
+In addition, avoid the use of excessively hot water on the hair, as well as brushing or combing your hair forcefully.
+Finally, do keep in mind that not every product is great for your hair so it’s important to do your research and then, apply products with the right balance.

 While it may seem like it’s not growing, the truth is, once your hair is damaged it won’t grow because it’s breaking or shedding off even faster than it’s growing.
 To achieve healthy hair that can withstand damage, try as much as possible to avoid over or under care.